One-Month Research Stipends

 Dumbarton Oaks Research Library and Collection offers One-Month Research Stipends of $3,000 to scholars holding the PhD or other relevant terminal degree (e.g., MLArch for Garden and Landscape studies applicants) and working on research projects in Byzantine studies, Pre-Columbian studies, or Garden and Landscape studies.
 One-Month Research Stipends are available to scholars engaged in advanced research in one of Dumbarton Oaks' three subject specialties or in related areas for which use of books, objects, or other materials in the collections of its library, museum, or archives is necessary.

 Recipients are invited to use the research facilities at Dumbarton Oaks for the month covered by the award.
+Given the short-term nature of your stay, we are unable to accommodate inter-library loan requests.
+However we are pleased to note that the general library collections at Dumbarton Oaks contain more than 210,000 items in a variety of formats, while our Rare Book Collection holds more than 10,000 volumes, prints, drawings, photographs, and blueprints.
+We welcome and encourage you to peruse our holdings in advance via the HOLLIS catalogue found here.
 During the term of the stipend, lunch on weekdays with other members of the scholarly community will be available at a modest cost.
 Accommodations will not be provided.
 Please visit our list of short-term housing available in the Washington, D.C., area.

 Applicants who live 75 or more miles from Washington, D.C., will receive preference.
 Individuals currently affiliated with Dumbarton Oaks are not eligible for the stipend program.
 Recipients may not combine (or take in immediate succession) these stipends with summer or academic year fellowships at Dumbarton Oaks.
 Successful applicants are requested to wait three years before making another application for a stipend.